Free music for podcasts

 If you're starting a podcast, you'll need theme music for the intro of your episodes.
-Contrary to popular belief, your favorite song from Spotify for your intro (it will get flagged and removed).
-However, here you'll find free tracks you can use (in MP3 or WAV format) plus some additional sites where you can find royalty-free music.
+Contrary to popular belief, you can't use your favorite song from Spotify (it will get flagged and removed).
+Soundcloud used to have good tracks, but most of them have been removed.
+However, here on this page, you'll find free tracks you can download (in MP3 or WAV format) plus some additional sites where you can find royalty-free music.

 Podcasts often use music at the beginning (also known as an intro or theme song) to set the tone for the show and to create a cohesive identity for the podcast.
 The music can help to establish the mood and style of the podcast and can also help listeners to recognize and remember the podcast.